-How Neuro-Optometric Vision Rehabilitation Can Help Post-Concussion
+How Neuro-Optometric Vision Rehabilitation Can Help You Post-Concussion

-- Difficulty focusing
+- Reading and focusing difficulties

 - Sensitivity to light